+- "Quiet please, thank you"

+- "Please be seated, thank you"

+- "Seats quickly, please"

+- "As a courtesy to both players..."

+- "No flash photography, please"

+- 4 Score

-- a The server's score is always called first, except in the tie-break. - b The score is announced: - "Fifteen-Love, Love-Fifteen, Thirty-Love, Love-Thirty, Forty-Love, Love-Forty, Fifteen-All, Fifteen-Thirty, Thirty-Fifteen, Fifteen-Forty, Forty-Fifteen, Thirty-All, Forty-Thirty, Thirty-Forty, Deuce (never Forty-All), Advantage, Game" - c If the No-Ad Scoring System is used, the announcement after deuce is: - "Deciding point, receiver's choice" - d The score should be announced loudly and clearly when a point is finished.
-The announcement should be made quickly and before writing the score on the scorecard unless circumstances are such that a delayed announcement would be more effective. - e At the end of a game or set the Chair Umpire, in addition to "Game ", should announce the score in games in conformity with the following examples: - "Game Smith, Smith or Jones leads 4-2, first set" or - "Game Smith, 3 games all, first set" or - "Game and third set Smith, 7 games to 5.
+- a The server's score is always called first, except in the tie-break.

+- b The score is announced:

+- "Fifteen-Love, Love-Fifteen, Thirty-Love, Love-Thirty, Forty-Love, Love-Forty, Fifteen-All, Fifteen-Thirty, Thirty-Fifteen, Fifteen-Forty, Forty-Fifteen, Thirty-All, Forty-Thirty, Thirty-Forty, Deuce (never Forty-All), Advantage, Game"

+- c If the No-Ad Scoring System is used, the announcement after deuce is:

+- "Deciding point, receiver's choice"

+- d Unless other procedures are in effect, the score should be announced loudly and clearly when a point is finished.
+The announcement should be made quickly and before writing the score on the scorecard unless circumstances are such that a delayed announcement would be more effective.

+- e At the end of a game or set the Chair Umpire, in addition to "Game ", should announce the score in games in conformity with the following examples:

+- "Game Smith, Smith leads 4-2, first set" or

+- "Game Smith, 3 games all, first set" or

+- "Game and third set Smith, 7 games to 5.
 Jones leads 2 sets to 1"